Outreachy Internship: Settling in (Second Biweekly Report)

 Author and Source Fields

-This was the very first task I started off with.
-It was a relatively simple task hence I selected it as I was still getting accustomed to Gerrit and other wikimedia dev tools.
+This was the very first task I started with.
+It was relatively simple, so I selected it while I was still getting accustomed to Gerrit and other Wikimedia development tools.

-For each image that is uploaded to Wikimedia commons, there is a requirement of an Author and a Source field.
-The Author field contains the name of the person who took the image, or drew the painting etc. It can either be set to the user who is uploading it, or can be attributed to the original author of the work.
-Similarly, the source field requires the source of the digital media.
-It could be a URL, book or a publication.
+For each image uploaded to Wikimedia Commons, there is a requirement for an Author and a Source field.
+The Author field contains the name of the person who took the image, drew the painting, etc. It can either be set to the user uploading it or attributed to the original author of the work.
+Similarly, the Source field requires the source of the digital media, which could be a URL, book, or publication.

-These two were simple text fields which were to be added to the input form for the staged images.
-The value entered by the user was passed to the backend API.
-I modified the serializer at the backend to incorporate these additional fields and then formatted them into wiki text.
-This formatted text was uploaded to the wikimedia API along with the image and other fields.
+These fields were added to the input form for the staged images.
+The values entered by the user were passed to the backend API.
+I modified the serializer to incorporate these additional fields and then formatted them into wiki text.
+This formatted text was uploaded to the Wikimedia API along with the image and other fields.

-Since it was a fairly simple task, I did not have to put in a lot of effort but it really helped me in getting accustomed to the wikimedia dev tools.
+Since it was a fairly simple task, it didn’t require much effort, but it really helped me get accustomed to Wikimedia development tools.

 UI Redesign

-Each image from the Google Drive comes with a unique ID and I decided to use this for identification of each image.
-I used a generic formatting pattern to set the tag ID’s for each field.
-I concatenated the field name with the ID from Google drive.
-This really helped in simplifying the process of data retrieval and made life easy, even for future modification.
+Each image from Google Drive comes with a unique ID, which I used to identify each image.
+I implemented a generic formatting pattern to set tag IDs for each field by concatenating the field name with the Google Drive ID.
+This greatly simplified data retrieval and made future modifications easier.

-Since JavaScript is not one of my strongest skills, it took me some time to work out this logic and implement it.
-Once I was done, this task really helped me boost my confidence with the language.
+Since JavaScript is not one of my strongest skills, it took me some time to implement this logic.
+Once completed, this task significantly boosted my confidence with the language.